openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 * **Note also**: Nightscout's Bolus Wizard Preview (BWP) pill also decays carbs *statically*.

 * **To avoid confusion: Turn off all other Nightscout pills that use *static* COB calculations.**

+### The IOB pill

+This pill will normally display the IOB reported by your OpenAPS pill.
+If your loop is failing or NS communications are down because the rig has gone offline, there's a good possibility that your IOB pill will be displaying an incorrect IOB based on the careportal's method of calculating IOB (rather than OpenAPS's way).
+You can determine the source of your IOB pill's information by clicking or hovering on the pill.
+If the pills says "OpenAPS", then it's good to use that data.
+Additionally, it should report the portion of IOB termed "basal IOB", which is the IOB from of temp basal adjustments and SMBs, if enabled.

+### The Basal pill

+This pill should NOT be used in your NS site.
+The information on that pill updates so slowly sometimes, that you may incorrectly jump to assumptions that your rig is behaving differently than it actually is.
+Instead, use the OpenAPS pill to find current information about your current basal rate...or press the ESC button on your pump in order to directly read the current temp basal.
+Additionally, the basal rendering (the blue lines of the NS display) can sometimes lag by up to 2-5 minutes, depending on loop activities...so again use the OpenAPS pill or pump if you are interested in the most up-to-date information on temp basals.

 ### How to display basal changes ("render basal")